How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 River Street

-As you stroll along River Street, weave into its boutiques to do a little casual shopping.
-The area is also home to plenty of cafés and pubs.
-It’s a great place to stop for a sip and enjoy fantastic views over the Savannah River.
-Nearby Bay Street also has an excellent selection of bars & restaurants to choose from.
+Whenever we stroll along River Street, we love weaving into its boutiques to do a little casual shopping and passing by plenty of cafés and pubs.
+We always try to take a moment here to stop for a sip and enjoy fantastic views over the Savannah River.

 RELATED: Top-Rated Day Trips from Savannah, GA

-Enjoy the sunset on Savannah Riverboat Cruise
+Enjoy the sunset on a Savannah Riverboat Cruise

 Riverboat Cruise